chijindujulian/2077-CMS/README.md

    |  GET   | articles/<int:pk> | Retrieve an article |

 8. Contributing

+If you want to contribute to this project, please read the [contribution guide](./CONTRIBUTING.md).
    ### Code Style

    - Follow PEP 8 for Python code